 How did you get started in aviation?

-I’ve been interested since I was quite young.
+I’ve been interested in aviation since I was quite young.

 Why did you choose TKS?